 The Gertrude H. Sergievsky Center was established by an endowment in 1977 to focus on epilepsy and developmental disorders of the nervous system.
-The late Dr. Mervyn Susser led the Center as founding director until 1991, when Dr. Richard Mayeux was named the Sergievsky Professor and director.
+The late Dr. Mervyn Susser, in collaboration with his wife, Dr. Zena Stein, led the Center as founding director until 1991, when Dr. Richard Mayeux was named the Sergievsky Professor and director.
 At that time the Center's mission changed to include neurological disorders that affect humans throughout life from birth to death.
 The Center also began to integrate biological markers and genetic analysis with traditional epidemiology in clinical investigations to explore the etiology and pathogenesis of diseases of the nervous system.

 The need for highly specialized studies like the Sergievsky Center has increased and will continue to expand as we learn more about neurological disorders and their consequences.
 We see tremendous areas for growth: exploiting the genome and developing new treatments for diseases of the nervous system.
 Fundamental to this process has been the continuing organizational approach to these complex disorders.
 Located in the heart of Columbia University Irving Medical Center, the center has active collaborative research with colleagues in Medicine, Neurology, Pathology, Pediatrics, Psychiatry, and Epidemiology.